 Non-competitive negotiation involves procurement through solicitation of a proposal from a Sole Source, or, after solicitation of a number of sources, competition is determined to be inadequate.
-A contract amendment or change order that is not within the scope of the original contract is considered a Sole Source procurement that must comply with this section.
+A contract amendment or change order is considered a Sole Source procurement and therefore, must comply with this section.